You are here:

 Other symptoms of lupus include chest pain, hair loss, anemia (a decrease in red blood cells), mouth ulcers, and pale or purple fingers and toes from cold and stress.
 Some people also experience headaches, dizziness, depression, confusion, or seizures.
 New symptoms may continue to appear years after the initial diagnosis, and different symptoms can occur at different times.
 In some people with lupus, only one system of the body, such as the skin or joints, is affected.
 Other people experience symptoms in many parts of their body.
 Just how seriously a body system is affected varies from person to person.
 The following systems in the body also can be affected by lupus.

 - Kidneys: Inflammation of the kidneys (nephritis) can impair their ability to get rid of waste products and other toxins from the body effectively.
-There is usually no pain associated with kidney involvement, although some patients may notice dark urine and swelling around their eyes, legs, ankles, or fingers.
-Most often, the only indication of kidney disease is an abnormal urine or blood test.
+There is usually no pain associated with kidney involvement.
+Most often, the only indication of kidney disease is an abnormal urine or blood test; however, some patients may notice dark urine and swelling around their eyes, legs, ankles, or fingers.
 Because the kidneys are so important to overall health, lupus affecting the kidneys generally requires intensive drug treatment to prevent permanent damage.

 - Lungs: Some people with lupus develop pleuritis, an inflammation of the lining of the chest cavity that causes chest pain, particularly with breathing.
 Patients with lupus also may get pneumonia.